Lightning-AI/pytorch-lightning/docs/source-app/levels/intermediate/index.rst

 ###################
 Intermediate skills
 ###################
-Learn advanced ways to manage multiple works.
+Learn to run efficiently on the cloud

 .. join_slack::
    :align: left